curityio/oauth-agent-kotlin-spring-fapi/README.md

 ```

 ## OAuth Agent Development

-Use `./gradlew test` command to run a suite of integration tests, that can help you during development.

 See the [Setup](/doc/Setup.md) article for details on setting up an OAuth Agent development environment with an \
 instance of the Curity Identity Server.
 This enables a test driven approach to developing the OAuth Agent, without \